mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 Then at the third stage, gradually your interest in zazen is snowballing.
 So you try to poke your head into *joyful interest*, what the truth is.
 Finally, in the realm of *joyful interest*, still your consciousness works, but finally, the six consciousnesses also drop off.
 Very naturally, all you have to do is just sit down.
 And then, there is a smile, a little smile.
 And then you can be exactly one with zazen.

-So, no *joyful interest*, and then just *happiness* there. *Just happiness* means exactly *samādhi* itself. *Samādhi* is oneness.
+So, no *joyful interest*, and then just *happiness* there. *Just happiness* means exactly *samādhi* itself. *Samādhi* is *oneness*.

 And then at the fourth stage of zazen, completely there is no happiness, because there is no space to touch the happiness.
 If you touch the happiness, it means you see the happiness there, and you are here, and then this person looks at this happiness.
 At that time, this happiness is not real happiness.
 That is an image of happiness, don’t you think so?
 That’s why you touch it, just like this.
 And then you enjoy it very much; but at that time, while you are touching this happiness, that means that your six consciousnesses are still poking your head *into* this.
 That’s not *happiness*, that is *joyful interest*.

 So if you see happiness at the first stage of zazen… completely at the (fourth) stage of zazen, there no happiness, no trace of happiness.
 Just *one*.
 At that time, you don’t know.
 This is what is called *enlightenment*.

-But most people think enlightenment is still sort of “dregs”, the trace left behind your experience.
+But most people think *enlightenment* is still sort of the “dregs,” the trace left behind your experience.
 That means always touching the top of the enlightenment, but that is just the image of enlightenment.
 Real enlightenment is no trace.
 That is zazen.
 And then, when you really return home like this, you are exactly one in the realm of source, which is called *karma*.
 And then, you can see karma, what karma is.
 Really.
 You can touch it.

 And this *karma* is really the basic nature of your life.
 This is not only a particular person; all human beings are just like this.

 #### 54:46

 So you cannot understand karma through literature, or through your experience in daily life, or through philosophical understanding, or metaphysical, or through [sight].
 Whatever you do: nothing.
 It makes you crazy.
 Just through meditation, zazen.
 That’s all. *[Pause.]* I’m sorry for you, anyway. *[A few laughs from those sitting close by.]* And then you believe it’s ridiculous, because, you say, “Katagiri says in zazen there is nothing, but it’s there!”
 What?
 “It’s pain.”
 But even pain: pain is not something [that is] here, because the pain you believe, you say it’s real, but I don’t think so.
 If you think the pain is real, that pain is *here* – *[presumably pointing to his head]* – in [your head].
-That is the image of pain.
+That is the *image* of pain.
 Whatever you think, pain doesn’t care.

 So pain is what?
 Pain occurs under certain circumstances.
-That means, when you sit down like this, pain comes up, [and says,] “Hello, Katagiri.
+That means, when you sit down like this, pain comes up, [and says,]

+“Hello, Katagiri.
 What are you doing?”

 “[I am] doing zazen.”